OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: OffLight Framework

 \subsection{Integration with Offline RL Algorithms}

 OffLight can easily be integrated with existing offline RL algorithms.
 CQL and TD3+BC are chosen as baseline offline RL algorithms.
-The combined weighting scheme—comprising importance sampling (IS) weights and Return-Based Prioritized Sampling (RBPS) weights—is incorporated into both the loss functions and the sampling mechanisms of these algorithms to ensure effective bias correction and sample prioritization.
+The combined weighting scheme—comprising IS weights and RBPS weights—is incorporated into both the loss functions and the sampling mechanisms of these algorithms to ensure effective bias correction and sample prioritization.

 \textbf{Loss Function Adjustment}: The combined weights \( \tilde{w}_{\text{combined}, t} \) are used to scale the loss components, ensuring that transitions from high-reward episodes aligned with the target policy have a greater impact on policy and value updates.
 This scaling is formalized in the loss functions of CQL and TD3+BC as follows: